AndreasSmolders/DIRUncertainty/README.md

 ## Validation

 Depending on the anatomical site or the quality of the DIR algorithm used in the registration, the model should predict different uncertainties.
 Similary to normal DIR algorithms, our models contain hyperparameters, which affect the predicted uncertainty and therefore the approriate hyperparameters for each site/DIR need to be selected.
 In the model zoo, a set of pretrained models are available for a variety of hyperparameters.
 Most refer to the unsupervised model, and their name reflects their hyperparameters (e.g. L5-1S1-3 corresponds to Lambda=0.5 and Sigma=10^-3).
-Also the supervised model is publicly available.
+Also the supervised model is publicly available, but this will not be very useful on its own.
+It is however useful to combine it with an unsupervised model, as was done in the paper.
+There is also a pipeline available which does this automatically for you.

 To select an appropriate model, you can look at the published paper.
 In case you have a set of scans with landmarks in the fixed and moved images, this would be the preferred validation method.
 Since landmarks are not readily available, the validation can also be done using contours, if you have a set of fixed and moving images with corresponding manually delineated contours.
 ### Landmarks